Johnny English Reborn: Plot

-Reviewing footage of the Mozambique mission, Sumner sees that the assassin was manipulated by a supposedly-destroyed mind control drug, Timoxeline Barbebutenol.
-Ambrose comes to pick her up, and English realizes that he is the mole and third member of Vortex.
-Evading the Killer Cleaner by jumping down a rubbish chute, English goes to the flat where Tucker lives with his mother; English apologizes to Tucker and persuades him to join in infiltrating Le Bastion, a nigh-impregnable fortress in the Swiss Alps where the talks are to be held.

-At the fortress, English accidentally activates a distress beacon, alerting the guards to their presence.
-He commands Tucker to knock him out and put him inside a body bag, so that they will be taken into the fortress.
-Inside, English manages to escape the body bag and warns Pegasus of the threat, but accidentally consumes a drink spiked with the drug, and subdues Pegasus on Ambrose's command.
+Reviewing the Mozambique mission footage, Sumner sees the assassin was manipulated by a supposedly-destroyed mind control drug, Timoxeline Barbebutenol.
+Ambrose comes to pick her up, and English realises he is the mole and the third member of Vortex.
+Evading the Killer Cleaner by jumping down a rubbish chute, English goes to Tucker's flat and apologises.
+He persuades him to join in infiltrating Le Bastion, a nigh-impregnable fortress in the Swiss Alps where the talks are taking place.
+There, English accidentally activates a distress beacon, alerting the guards to their presence.
+He commands Tucker to knock him out and put him inside a body bag, so that they will be taken inside.
+English escapes the bag and warns Pegasus of the threat, but accidentally consumes a drink spiked with the drug, and subdues Pegasus on Ambrose's command.

-Assigning English as the Prime Minister's bodyguard in place of Pegasus, Ambrose orders him to assassinate the Chinese Premier using a pistol disguised as lipstick, initially designed for Pegasus; thanks to his monastic training, English tries to resist the drug.
+Assigning English as the Prime Minister's bodyguard in Pegasus' place, Ambrose orders him to assassinate the Chinese Premier using a pistol disguised as lipstick, initially designed for Pegasus.
+Using his monastic training, English tries to resist the drug.
 Tucker interrupts Ambrose's communication feed with music before Ambrose resets it, exposing himself as the traitor.
-English resists again and shoots Ambrose, who escapes, while the drug enters its lethal stage and English loses consciousness.
+English resists again and shoots Ambrose, who escapes.
+The drug enters its lethal stage and English loses consciousness.

 Sumner arrives and revives English with a passionate kiss.
-English pursues Ambrose down the mountainside, and they engage in a fistfight in a cable car.
+He pursues Ambrose down the mountainside, and they fight in a cable car.
 English overpowers Ambrose, but falls out of the carriage.
 Ambrose shoots at him, who tries to use his spy umbrella as a bulletproof shield, which is actually a missile launcher when he closes it.
 The missile destroys the carriage, killing Ambrose.

 Vortex is shut down and English has his knighthood reinstated by Her Majesty the Queen.
-During the ceremony, the Killer Cleaner, disguised as the Queen, attacks English with the knighting sword before fleeing, leading English to restrain the real Queen.
-He only realises his mistake when the assassin is caught by the royal guards and police.
+During the ceremony the Killer Cleaner, disguised as the Queen, attacks English with the knighting sword and flees.
+English ends up restraining the real Queen, much to his shock and realising his mistake when the assassin is caught by the royal guards.

 During the credits, English prepares dinner for Sumner to the tune of "In the Hall of the Mountain King".